-- Scarecrow - You might try a "scarecrow", a motion activated sprinkler that should blast the heron with water when he walks up.
-However, they can be persistent and once they figure out that it won't hurt them, they don't mind it.
+- Scarecrow – You might try a “scarecrow”, a motion-activated sprinkler that should blast the heron with water when it walks up.
+However, they can be persistent and once they figure out that it won’t hurt them, they don’t mind it.

-- Dogs - Dogs are an excellent deterrent for heron!
+- Dogs – Dogs are an excellent deterrent for herons!
 If it works to leave Fluffy out in the yard, he will keep that heron away!

-- Netting - Putting a netting tautly over the pond will keep bird out.
-You won't have to leave it on forever, but it may take a while for heron to get the message!
+- Netting – Putting a netting tautly over the pond will keep birds out.
+You won’t have to leave it on forever, but it may take a while for herons to get the message!

-- Trees - Plant some trees and put some bushes on the side of the pond that faces open space.
+- Trees – Plant some trees and put some bushes on the side of the pond that faces open space.
 Heron need a minimum of about 6 feet to land in.
 An open space without trees makes a great landing strip which allows them to walk up carefully to the pond for a snack.
-Ponds with trees around it have less trouble with heron.
+Ponds with trees around them have less trouble with herons.

 A combination of some of these will help keep your fish safe!